The Disappeared (Northern Ireland): 1970s

 Joseph Lynskey (40), a veteran Irish republican paramilitary and IRA member from Cavendish Street in Belfast, disappeared during a violent internal IRA feud in the city in August 1972.
-In 2009 Dolours Price, a former IRA member, stated in an interview with a newspaper that she drove the car which took him out of Northern Ireland to an IRA safe house in County Monaghan in the Republic of Ireland shortly before his disappearance.
-In January 2010 the IRA issued a statement that Lynskey had been killed as part of an internal disciplinary process, and his body had subsequently been buried in an unmarked grave.
-The Irish Indo Daily podcast on 3 December 2024, entitled, Joe Lynskey: The monk who joined the IRA and was 'disappeared’ over trying to kill his love rival, gives an update on the Lynskey case.
-On 16 May 2025, it was announced that human remains were discovered at a cemetery in Annyalla, County Monaghan, during the search for Lynskey.
-An earlier search of the same area had uncovered remains that were subsequently confirmed not to be his.
-The newly recovered remains are now undergoing forensic examination to determine if they belong to Lynskey.
+In 2009, Dolours Price, a former IRA member, stated in a newspaper interview that she had driven the car that took him out of Northern Ireland to an IRA safe house in County Monaghan shortly before his disappearance.
+In January 2010, the IRA issued a statement confirming that Lynskey had been killed as part of an internal disciplinary process and buried in an unmarked grave.
+The Irish Indo Daily podcast on 3 December 2024, entitled Joe Lynskey: The monk who joined the IRA and was 'disappeared' over trying to kill his love rival, provided an update on the case.
+Human remains found at a cemetery in Annyalla, County Monaghan, in November 2024, were subsequently confirmed not to be his.
+Further remains discovered in another part of the same cemetery in May 2025, were also found not to be his.

-Seamus Wright (25) and Kevin McKee (17) were members of the Provisional IRA, who were abducted together in October 1972, suspected of being informants for the British Army’s Military Reaction Force (MRF).
+Seamus Wright (25) and Kevin McKee (17) were members of the Provisional IRA who were abducted together in October 1972, suspected of being informants for the British Army's Military Reaction Force (MRF).
 After interrogation, they were executed and secretly buried in County Meath.
-Their remains were discovered on 25 June 2015, buried in a single shallow grave.
-Following the discovery, their funerals were held in Belfast in September 2015.
-McKee’s funeral took place on 14 September 2015 at St Peter’s Cathedral on the Falls Road.
-His coffin was carried into the cathedral, and following the service, he was buried beside his mother in Blaris Cemetery in Lisburn, with his family releasing doves in his memory as a symbol of peace and closure.
-Wright’s service was held the next day, on 15 September 2015, at St Agnes’ Church in Andersonstown, where mourners learned he had been buried with rosary beads, a programme from the 1968 All-Ireland Football Final, and an autograph from Manchester United manager Matt Busby, items that had been found in his pocket when his remains were recovered.
-After the funeral, he was cremated at Roselawn Crematorium in Belfast.
+Their remains were discovered on 25 June 2015 in a single shallow grave.
+Their funerals were held in Belfast that September.
+McKee's funeral took place on 14 September at St Peter's Cathedral on the Falls Road; following the service, he was buried beside his mother in Blaris Cemetery in Lisburn.
+Wright's service was held the next day, on 15 September, at St Agnes' Church in Andersonstown, where mourners learned that he had been buried with rosary beads, a programme from the 1968 All-Ireland Football Final, and an autograph from Manchester United manager Matt Busby, items found in his pocket when his remains were recovered.
+He was cremated afterwards at Roselawn Crematorium in Belfast.